Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 A recent problem of RSA encryption is the generation of keys: the attacker could compute the private part of an RSA key, particularly if the key is a common 1024 or 2048 bits.

-RSA can be use for integrity: from the message a hash is generated and encrypted with the private key; the signature is sent with the message.
+RSA can be used for integrity: from the message a hash is generated and encrypted with the private key; the signature is sent with the message.
 The receiver can decrypt the hash and compare it with the hash of the message.

 ##### DH - Diffie-Hellman

-This is based on the fact that its easy to compute exponents, but hard to compute discrete logarithms.
+This is based on the fact that it's easy to compute exponents, but hard to compute discrete logarithms.

 ![DH algorithm representation](https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Diffie-Hellman_Key_Exchange.svg/250px-Diffie-Hellman_Key_Exchange.svg.png)